esper-io/dev-docs/docs/home/esperplugin.md

 <br/>

 ## Esper Android Virtual Device
-Esper AVD allows the users to experience the Esper Device Policy Controller (DPC) for Android Devices.
+Esper AVD allows the users to experience the Esper Agent for Android Devices.

 Virtual devices are a convenient means to target a device without having the available hardware, or when you do not want to risk breaking the actual hardware device.
 By trading off the lower performance of a virtual device, you gain a very capable and streamlined virtual device that can hugely boost your productivity during development and early testing.